-- The film version of The People That Time Forgot feature a climax over a boiling pit of lava... or a pit of slightly agitated water lit with red lamps.
+- The film version of The People That Time Forgot features a climax over a boiling pit of lava… or a pit of slightly agitated water lit with red lamps.

-- The original 1960 version of The Time Machine does this by accident.
+- The Time Machine 1960 does this by accident.
 The lava was made of red-colored oatmeal, and it started out looking accurate enough.
 Unfortunately, a very hot day caused the huge batch of "lava" to ferment and liquefy.
 The horrified effects team carried on regardless.